seajee/dotfiles/README.md

 ## Quick start

-To quickly install all configuration files just run the provided script.
+To quickly install all configuration files in the home directory just run the provided script.

 ```bash
 ./install.sh